Back to Blog

 Imagine a computer wants to invoke a function, and then execute that function on a different computer!
 This is a Remote Procedure Call, or RPC - one computer invokes or calls a function, and another computer executes that function.

-Node.js features a non-blocking event-driven model.
+Node.js features a non-blocking event-driven model, which is highly compatible with node gRPC implementations.
 A key aspect of this event-driven model is the frequent use of EventEmitters.
-Simply put, an EventEmitter object that binds that binds together the ability to write or emit, events as well run functionality upon receiving a subscribed-to event.
-Essentially, each EventEmitter can both listen and speak, or rather -- read and write.
+Simply put, an EventEmitter object binds together the ability to write or emit events, as well as run functionality upon receiving a subscribed-to event.
+Essentially, each EventEmitter can both listen and speak, or rather – read and write.

 In Google’s own words, “Protocol buffers are a flexible, efficient, automated mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
 You define how you want your data to be structured once, then you can use special generated source code to easily read and write your structured data to and from a variety of data streams.”